 IBR’s interest in group performance, social behavior dates back to the early 1970’s with founder Joseph V. Brady’s pioneering NASA-funded work in this area, and this research tradition continues today with support from the National Aeronautics and Space Administration (NASA) and the National Space Biomedical Research Institute (NSBRI).
-IBR’s efforts in small-group behavior and social neuroscience are based in the Applied Behavioral Biology Unit (ABB) led by ABB Director and Principal Investigator Dr. Pete Roma, and focus primarily on multidisciplinary laboratory and field studies of environmental, psychosocial, and biological factors relevant to long-term behavioral health, performance, and adaptation in individuals and groups.
+IBR’s efforts in small-group behavior and social neuroscience are based in the Applied Behavioral Biology Unit (ABB) and focus primarily on multidisciplinary laboratory and field studies of environmental, psychosocial, and biological factors relevant to long-term behavioral health, performance, and adaptation in individuals and groups.

 Much of the ABB’s in-house work focuses on 3-person teams of human volunteers serving as simulated astronaut crews.
 Here, each crew undergoes extensive training and repeated testing over several months conducting 3-hour “missions” using our Planetary Exploration Simulation (PES) software overseen by a member of the ABB research team serving as “Mission Control.”
 The PES is a computer-based interactive geological survey task requiring communication, coordination, and cooperation in the crews for mission success, and serves as a platform for testing a variety of operationally relevant factors in a controlled experimental model.
 Recent studies include assessments of task autonomy, unexpected communications outages, extended workload, and circadian factors on PES performance, psychosocial adaptation, group cohesion, stress physiology, and neurohormonal function.
 IBR strongly believes in the value of scientifically informed decision-making, and as such, the primary purpose of this work is to contribute to a sound empirical database for use by the international astronautics community when establishing research priorities, formulating policy, and planning and managing missions.